 - 1. The Association has the right to present its views to the City either orally or in writing. - 2.
 The City agrees to recognize up to twelve (12) Association representatives as the designated representatives of the Association.
-The Association will provide the Chief and Human Resources Business Partner assigned to the Department, the names of its designated Association representatives in writing quarterly.
+The Association will provide the Chief and Human Resources Business Partner assigned to the Department the names of its designated Association representatives in writing quarterly.
 The names of the Association's representatives will be posted by the Association on appropriate bulletin boards in the work location. - 3.
-Reasonable Time to Engage in Union Activities: It is agreed that internal Association business such as soliciting membership, collecting dues, electing officers, conducting membership meetings, and posting and distributing literature will be conducted during non-duty hours and without using city equipment or email.
-The use of city email is permitted for scheduling or for contacting an Association representative with bargaining unit members.
+Union Activities: It is agreed that engaging in Union Activities, including internal Association business such as soliciting membership, collecting dues, electing officers, conducting membership meetings, and posting and distributing literature will be conducted during non-duty hours and without using City equipment or email.
+City email will not be used for Union Activities, as defined by applicable law.
+See Article 4.A.3. - 4.
+The Association reserves the right to hire an individual to act as its executive director.
+If the Association elects to hire an executive director (which can include a non-City employee), the City agrees to acknowledge that individual as a duly authorized representative of the Association.
+The Association acknowledges that, if it elects to hire an executive director, that individual agrees to abide by applicable